ChloeAEde/laser-wavelength-stab/README.md

 # laser-wavelength-stab
 Controls the toptica DLC pro to make automatic changes to the voltage based off readings from the frequency of the laser.
 Allows user input of desired frequency.
-The programme will run contiunously until you manually stop it
+The programme will run contiunously until you manually stop it (uses multithreading to detect change from user input of new frequency value)

 # Saftey first
 You are going to be playing around with lasers so please be safe and take all procautions as you would do normally.